-All international applicants are required to submit the International Student Certification of Finances form.
+All international applicants are required to submit the International Financial Verification Form.
 This form helps Wheaton College evaluate the financial resources available to you for your education.
 Strict United States immigration laws require us to verify the ability of international students to pay all tuition and living expenses for the time they are studying in the US.
 Financial verification must be made prior to institutional issuance of a Certificate of Eligibility (Form I-20 or DS-2019).

 As an international student, who should I contact in the Admissions Office if I have questions?

 Becky Wilson is the Assistant Director of International Recruitment and works with all international students.
 Please contact her with any questions regarding undergraduate international student admissions and academic programs.

 Is there a special international student orientation?

 Yes, our Student Activities Office has created a special orientation program, "Passport to Wheaton", just for incoming international students.
 International students are required to attend this program, since important immigration papers will be discussed and filled out during the international student orientation portion of the program.